How to Get Military Records

 Where to get an official record of your service in the military for your green card application

-If you’re applying for a marriage-based green card from abroad, and you’ve ever served in the military of any country, the U.S. government will ask for records of your service.
+If you’re applying for a family-based green card or a marriage-based green card from abroad, and you’ve ever served in the military of any country, the U.S. government will ask for records of your service.
 These records will verify your answers to the “Employment History” section of your online green card application (Form DS-260).

 The process for obtaining your military records — if you don’t already have them — depends on where you serve or previously did.
 In this guide, we’ll show you where and how to properly request a certified copy.

 Not sure if you qualify for a marriage-based green card?
 Start by checking your eligibility.